'This pandemic is our World War II.' An up-close look at how a Florida hospital fights to save Covid-19 patients - KESQ

 Florida is one of a handful of states with ICU bed capacity at less than 10%, according to data from HHS.
 The national average is at around 20% availability as of Thursday.

-Scott Smith, the president of St. Anthony’s, told CNN that not only has the hospital experienced a record number of Covid-19 hospitalizations, but the entire BayCare health care system has felt the latest surge.
+Scott Smith, the president of St. Anthony’s, told CNN that not only has the hospital experienced a record number of Covid-19 hospitalizations, but the entire BayCare Health System has felt the latest surge.
 Hospitalizations have increased ten-fold since the beginning of July.

 Of the 28 ICU beds at the facility, 27 are for Covid-19 patients, he said, and around 85% of its Covid-19 patients are unvaccinated.